dakshvanshaj/flights-price-prediction-mlops/docs/Modeling/model_selection_report.md

 | **XGBoost** | **$6.47** | **$0.72** | **~89%** |

 * The scores for LightGBM dropped to a reasonable range but the performance on the combined model is very overfitting for both.
-* However, this time there was some level of importance given to `temporal` features which didnt happen before.
+* However, this time there was some level of importance given to `temporal` features which didn't happen before.
 ### 3.2.
 Diagnosis: Severe Overfitting

 The results were clear: both models were **severely overfitting**.
 The error on the combined training and validation data (`Final Model RMSE`) was an order of magnitude lower than the average error during cross-validation (`CV RMSE`).
 This indicates the models were memorizing the training data and failing to generalize.